drequena/mini-k8s/README.md

 # Mini-curso hands-on Kubernetes.

-## Para prepara o ambiente do mini-curso faça:
+## Para preparar o ambiente do mini-curso faça:

 1. Instale o Docker no Linux (as root)
 ```bash